mattsonnhalter/ClearMeasureBootcamp/README.md

-# Clear Measure Bootcamp for MVC6
+# Clear Measure MVP Master Bootcamp

-**This project is the starting point for folks taking part in the Clear Measure Bootcamp for MVC6.**
+**This project is the starting point for folks taking part in the Clear Measure Bootcamp for MVC.**

 This course is a feature-driven walkthrough that guides participants through a series of improvements to an existing code base, demonstrating best pracitices and